 There are two deadlines to be aware of– the “Registration and Schedule” deadline, in which you are more likely get your preferred testing date, time, and location, and the “Late Registration and Schedule” deadline, in which you will be charged additional fees and will probably not get your preferred testing date, time, and location.
 Register with PCAT & schedule with Pearson VUE.

-*Register ASAP before this deadline, as seating is is on a first-come, first-served basis.
+* Register with PCAT and schedule with Pearson VUE, as seating is on a first-come, first-served basis.

 Students are encouraged to register early, as seating is provided on a first-come, first-serve basis and there are no opportunities to take the PCAT standby.
 Registration costs $210 and can be done either online or via mail (additional fees may apply).
 For additional registration information, visit pcatweb.info.